Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation: Experiments

 \subsection{Ablation study}

-In this section, we study the impact of gradient stopping (described in section \ref{sec3}) on the optimization of p$^3$VAE.
-Table \ref{tab:ablation} shows the average F1 score of p$^3$VAE optimized with or without gradient stopping.
-Statistical hypothesis tests show that gradient stopping has not a significant influence on the model performance, for both inference techniques.
-However, a look at the estimated reflectance spectra by p$^3$VAE without gradient stopping shows that the machine learning part learns unrealistic spectra.
-For instance, we plot the estimated reflectance spectra of the class asphalt by p$^3$VAE without gradient stopping on Fig. \ref{fig:no_sg_spectra}.
+In this section, we study the impact of the stop-gradient (SG) operator (described in section \ref{sec3}) on the optimization of p$^3$VAE.
+Tab. \ref{tab:ablation} shows the average F1 score of p$^3$VAE optimized with or without SG on the simulated and real hyperspectral data sets for pixel-wise classification.
+On simulated data, statistical hypothesis tests show that SG has not a significant influence on the model performance, for both inference techniques.
+However, a look at the latent reflectance spectra by p$^3$VAE without SG shows that the machine learning part learns unrealistic spectra.
+For instance, we plot the latent reflectance spectra of the class asphalt by p$^3$VAE without SG on Fig. \ref{fig:no_sg_spectra}.
 Among the four estimated spectra, one is actually similar to a real asphalt spectrum, one is similar to a vegetation spectrum and others do not correspond to any material in the scene.
+In contrast, we recall that Fig. \ref{fig:max_estimate} shows that p$^3$VAE with SG learns physically plausible spectra.
+On real data, statistical hypothesis tests show that SG does have a significant influence on the model performance, for both inference techniques (with a 1.8\% p-value for the inference with $\qphi(y \vert \x)$).